wp-plugins/fv-all-in-one-seo-pack/readme.txt

 Tested up to: 2.8.4
 Stable tag: trunk

-A nice and simplified version of All in One SEO Pack!
+A simplified version of All in One SEO Pack!

-Automatically optimizes your Wordpress blog for Search Engines (Search Engine Optimization).
+Streamlined interface with no keywords field.
+Option to turn off excerpts and automated descriptions.
+Far better for pure SEO and for client use.
+Check screenshots.

 == Description ==

-**A nice and simplified version of All in One SEO Pack!**
+A simplified version of All in One SEO Pack!

+Streamlined interface with no keywords field.
+Option to turn off excerpts and automated descriptions.
+Far better for pure SEO and for client use.
+Check screenshots.

 Optimizes your Wordpress blog for Search Engines (Search Engine Optimization).